code42/developer.code42.com/CONTRIBUTING.md

    * You may also create a new directory as long as it is under `source`.

    *  The folder/file path will be the url used to access the article.
-For example, if you created `source/subdir/another-subdir/my-article.html.md`, the url to access it would be `developer.code42.com/subdir/another-subdir/my-article`.
+For example, if you created `source/subdir/another-subdir/my-article.html.md`, the url to access it would be `developer.code42.com/subdir/another-subdir/my-article.html`.

    * If the file is named `index.html.md`, then the final segment of its URL is not needed.
 For example, `source/subdir/another-subdir/index.html.md` would be accessed at `developer.code42.com/subdir/another-subdir`.
+This is the preferred method for creating a new page because the url will not end in `.html` this way.

-2. Paste a configuration block at the top of your new file (all options except title should be the same as shown here):
+2. Paste a configuration block at the top of your new file (all options except `title` and `category` should be the same as shown here).

+The `title` will be:
+- displayed in the title bar of the browser while viewing the article
+- The link text used on the landing page (which lists all articles).

+`category` indicates the heading under which the article will appear on the landing page.
+This must be one of `get-started`, `detect-and-respond`, `splunk`, `use-cases`, or `other`.
+If you wish to create a new category, you must first edit the [landing page](source/sandbox/index.html.md.erb) to define it.

 ```
 ---
-title: <insert whatever you want to be in the browser's title bar here>
+title: <enter title here>

+category: <enter category here>

 toc_footers:
   - <a href='https://github.com/slatedocs/slate'>Documentation Powered by Slate</a>